ryanatty/atkins-digital/src/_work/13-beta-climbing.md

   - 8
 permalink: /mister-master-promo/
 ---
-- Promo videos as short promos to use on social media to convey live energy of the band
-- Combo of live preformace, studio, and life style
-- Coloring to make it look more grungy/indie, natural colors, depth
+- Promo to highlight a climbing compitition and show the story of them putting on the event
-- Looked at videos of Nirvana to give it a 90's vibe
+- Used a dolly, sholder rig to give it a higher budget feel, handheld
+- Different kind of shots
+- Multiple cameras
+- 60 fps to give suspended feel
+- focus on the story of the Beta (hands, tools, holds)
+- Film it like a documentary, intimate feel, punk rock film making
+- Sets it apart from other climbing videos